 top of page

-Amber 4 is by far our best entry level DAC ever, with 13 years of experience optimizing the old Level 4 to become Amber 1, 2 and eventually 3 and 4.
-It started shipping in March 01 2022 as a successor to Amber 3.
+Amber 5 is by far our best entry level DAC ever, with 15 years of experience optimizing the old Level 4 to become Amber 1, 2 and eventually 3 and 4.
+It starts shipping in April 01 2024 as a successor to Amber 4.

 We are very proud of this DAC, and the fact that at an entry level price we can outperform any competitor known to us.
 This DAC gives joy and bliss in spades.

-Some other highlights are: copper output caps, CLC power filter with tube rectifier 6X5, true balanced option, volume control option, full analog preamp of very high quality, USB operation of the highest caliber, newly designed muting to avoid pops and clicks in computer operation, and many many more.
+Some other highlights are: copper output caps, CLC power filter with tube rectifier 6X5, true balanced option, volume control option, full analog preamp of very high quality, USB circuit JLS of the highest caliber, newly designed muting to avoid pops and clicks in computer operation, and many many more.
+This DAC will play DSD512 !

 The most popular line of Lampizator DACS just gotten better !